 This name is translated as “Lord of Hosts“.
 “Hosts” refers both to the angels (the army of heaven) and the army of believers on this earth.
 He is our mighty Commander and we must follow His orders with promptness and diligence.

 This wonderful Name means “Jehovah saves” (or “Jehovah is salvation”).
-While Jesus is the transliteration of the Greek form of His Name, the translation of the Hebrew is Jehoshua.
+While Jesus is the transliteration of the Greek form of His Name, the most accurate rendering of the Hebrew is Jehoshua.
 We both want to be able to hear the Father‘s Name within the Son‘s Name, and distinguish the true Saviour from the false concept that has become so strongly connected to “Jesus“.

 A list of often difficult or specialized words with their definitions, often placed at the back of a book (or, in this case, a website).
 You’re looking at a glossary right now! 🙂